Programs & Services

 Home Safe Home Young Adventurers Club

-The hospital-based program expands to all Eastern PA kids under five with the Home Safe Home Young Adventurer Club!
-This program provides age-appropriate fire and burn safety lessons at early learning centers featuring our mascot – Flick the Firefly.
-Preschoolers learn to identify what is hot, what is not, and what is sometimes hot.
+This program provides age-appropriate fire and burn safety lessons through early learning centers featuring our mascot – Flick the Firefly.
+Preschoolers ages 3-6 learn to identify what is hot, what is not, and what is sometimes hot.
+They also receive a fire helmet and a Flick the Firefly sticker.
+Classrooms receive a quarterly safety email they can forward to their parents, toy firetruck, classroom poster, and a classroom book on fire safety.

 Flick's Fire & Burn Safety Program (Grades 1-5)